CN

 Wait for completion.

-With the theme already modified, the workload isn’t that heavy.
-Find a location for your blog folder (no need to create it manually), then run in PowerShell:
+Find a location for your blog folder (no need to create it manually), then run in ps:

 POWERSHELL